Ezibenroc/beertorrent/report.md

 * Communication with sockets.
 * Multithreading with pthread.

-The tracker program was given, I only describe in the present report the client program.
+The tracker program and the protocol were given, we only describe in the present report the client program.

 ## General structure